 Results: Hiring another staff member is not feasible with current resources.
 Ms. Skees and Dr. Brown provide leadership regarding Departmental experiential student learning efforts.
 Ms. Skees is encouraging employers to provide internship opportunities for students.
-Approximately 20 students participated in internships during the summer of 2019.
-The instructors of our two recurring education abroad courses effectively administer those in concert with the Education Abroad office.
+COVID-19 eliminated almost all internship opportunities in the summer of 2020 as well as to Departmental education abroad courses.
 Dr. Tim Woods continues to advise the Agribusiness Club (in partnership with Ms. Skees) and the case study team.
-Dr. Leigh Maynard is now serving as faculty advisor to the quiz bowl team with assistance from a graduate student.
+Dr. Roger Brown is now serving as faculty advisor to the quiz bowl team with assistance from a graduate student.